University of the Philippines Visayas: College of Fisheries and Ocean Sciences (formerly the College of Fisheries)

 The College of Fisheries and Ocean Sciences (CFOS) of the University of the Philippines Visayas gives fisheries education.
 The college has instituted degree programs that address the need for sustainable development of the country's fisheries resources and respond to the call for highly trained manpower in the field, at graduate and undergraduate level.

 The College of Fisheries and Ocean Sciences has four institutes: the Institute of Aquaculture, the Institute of Fish Processing Technology, the Institute of Marine Fisheries and Oceanology, and the Institute of Fisheries Policy and Development Studies.
 It offers programs in Undergraduate — B.S.
 Fisheries; Graduate — Master of Aquaculture, M.S.
-Fisheries with majors in Aquaculture, Fisheries Biology, and Fish Processing Technology; and Ph.D. in Aquaculture.
+Fisheries with majors in Aquaculture, Fisheries Biology, and Fish Processing Technology, and M.S. in Post-harvest Fisheries; and Ph.D. in Aquaculture.